opentoonz/opentoonz_docs/source/managing_palettes_and_styles.rst

 |style_editor_raster|

-Raster brushes are available to paint in raster levels and, with some limitations, Toonz raster levels.
-They are essentially brushes compatible with the MyPaint painting open source software.
+Raster brushes are available to paint in raster levels and, with some limitations, in Toonz raster levels.
+They are essentially brushes compatible with the `MyPaint <http://mypaint.org/about/>`_ open source painting software.

 The Raster brushes use the color from the current style as a base, and all its remaining options can be found in the Settings tab of the Style Editor pane.